moonrunnerkc/shadow-ecology/README.md

 - Python 3.12+
 - CUDA-capable GPU (tested on RTX 5070, 11.5GB VRAM)
 - CUDA libraries accessible (typically `/usr/local/lib/ollama/cuda_v12` or similar)
-- ~6GB model file (e.g., Llama-3.1-8B GGUF)
+- About 6GB model file (e.g., Llama-3.1-8B GGUF)

 ## Why This Exists

 I wanted to see what happens when you let contradictions accumulate instead of resolving them.
 When you let a mind hold opposing beliefs simultaneously and feel the tension from that.
 When personality shifts come from cognitive pressure, not gradient descent.

 Every line here is human-written.
 No AI boilerplate, no copy-paste, no framework magic.
-The code is intentionally minimal — read it and you'll understand exactly what's happening.
+The code is intentionally minimal - read it and you'll understand exactly what's happening.

 This isn't production ML.
 It's an experiment.
 Can accumulated contradictions over time create something that feels different from a model trained on static data?
 I don't know yet.
 But the GIF above suggests something interesting is happening.